feddericovonwernich/stitch-your-traces/helm-charts/observability-suite/README.md

 # Observability Suite Helm Chart

-This chart installs the whole
+This chart installs the whole observability suite used in a Kubernetes cluster.
+It consists of Grafana, Tempo, Prometheus and Loki.

 ## Installing Observability Suite